selfdual-brain/dexter-manual/source/06-dex-model.rst

 The way DEX is executing orders is fundamentally based on liquidity pools.
 Instead of matching sell and buy orders (as happens on Forex), the DEX executes trading against the liquidity pool attached to the relevant market.
-How exactly this execution works depends on a specific executor in use (see next chapter).
+How exactly this execution works depends on a specific executor in use (see the next chapter).

 Any trader can become a liquidity provider.
-Becoming a liquidity provider happens one of these operations:
+The following DexFacade operations deal with liquidity management:

 .. code:: scala